 The Company's executive compensation philosophy is designed to attract and motivate executive talent best suited to develop and implement the Company's business strategy.
-These objectives are attained by tying a significant portion of each executive's compensation to the Company's success in meeting specified annual corporate financial performance goals and, through the grant of stock-based awards, to appreciation in the Company's stock price.
+These objectives are attained by tying a significant portion of each executive's compensation to the Company's success in meeting specified annual corporate financial performance goals and, through the grant of stock-based awards, aligning the Named Executives interests to the interests of our stockholders.
 The Company's philosophy is to recognize individual contributions while supporting a team approach in achieving overall business objectives and increasing shareholder value.